 Here’s a more detailed look at the places I visited during those 16 months – I listed countries as well as the major cities that I slept in for the night.

 Japan & Taiwan

 7 weeks / ~2 months

-I spent 7 weeks in Japan and Taiwan – 4 weeks in the former and 3 weeks in the latter.
-I actually cut short my Taiwan trip a little because even though it’s one of my favourite countries, I was going at a really quick pace and I hadn’t quite gotten used to long term travel yet so I got tired towards the end and was actually a bit relieved to get home for a bit.
+I spent 7 weeks travelling in Japan and Taiwan – 4 weeks in the former and 3 weeks in the latter.
+I actually cut short my Taiwan trip a little because even though it’s one of my favourite countries, I was going at a really quick pace and I hadn’t quite gotten used to long term travel yet, so I got tired towards the end and was actually relieved to get home for a bit.

-I started in Tokyo, cut across central Chugoku region towards Hiroshima and Fukuoka, and then up to Okinawa.
-From there I flew to Taipei and then went clockwise around the island, ending my journey in Taichung and flying home from Taipei.
+My journey started in Tokyo, cut across central Chugoku region towards Hiroshima and Fukuoka, and then across the sea to Okinawa.
+From there I flew to Taipei and then went clockwise around the island, ending my Taiwan journey in Taichung and flew home from Taipei.